RAF Odiham

 Joint Special Forces Aviation Wing

-The Joint Special Forces Aviation Wing (JSFAV) was formed in April 2001 to bring together 7 Squadron and 657 Army Air Corps (AAC), with the intention of coordinating the provision of rotary wing support for the UK's Special Forces.
-No 658 Squadron AAC also belongs to the Wing but their helicopters are based at Stirling Lines Credenhill in Herefordshire, although their aircraft can often be seen at Odiham.
+The Joint Special Forces Aviation Wing (JSFAV) was formed in April 2001 to bring together Nos.
+7 Squadron and 657 Army Air Corps (disbanded January 2018) to coordinate the provision of rotary-wing support for the UK's Special Forces.
+No. 658 Squadron AAC also belongs to the Wing, but their helicopters are based at Stirling Lines Credenhill in Herefordshire, although their aircraft can often be seen at Odiham.

-The Joint Special Forces Aviation Wing (JSFAV) was formed in April 2001 to bring together 7 Squadron and 657 Army Air Corps (AAC), with the intention of coordinating the provision of rotary wing support for the UK's Special Forces.
-No 658 Squadron AAC also belongs to the Wing but their helicopters are based at Stirling Lines Credenhill in Herefordshire, although their aircraft can often be seen at Odiham.
+The Joint Special Forces Aviation Wing (JSFAV) was formed in April 2001 to bring together Nos.
+7 Squadron and 657 Army Air Corps (disbanded January 2018) to coordinate the provision of rotary-wing support for the UK's Special Forces.
+No. 658 Squadron AAC also belongs to the Wing, but their helicopters are based at Stirling Lines Credenhill in Herefordshire, although their aircraft can often be seen at Odiham.

 Army Air Corps

-There is also a detachment of Chinooks deployed to 1310 Flight which is based in the Falkland Islands.
-The airfield has around 2000 personnel stationed there and the squadrons operate in support of NATO and UK interests worldwide.
-No 18 Squadron also facilitates a training flight at the airfield to convert pilots and aircrew onto the Chinook.
+There is also a detachment of Chinooks deployed to No. 1310 Flight which is based in the Falkland Islands.
+The airfield has around 2000 personnel stationed there, and the squadrons operate in support of NATO and UK interests worldwide.
+18 Squadron also facilitates a training flight at the airfield to convert pilots and aircrew onto the Chinook.

-In July 2000, 618 Volunteer Gliding Squadron (VGS) came to Odiham to train members of the Air Training Corps.
-In March 2016 it was announced that a major restructuring of Air Cadet gliding and flying would take place, this would see the disbandment of 14 VGS, 618 Squadron being one of them which stood down later in 2016.
-The Kestrel Gliding Club continues to fly at weekends from the airfield as part of the RAF Gliding & Soaring Association.
+In July 2000, No. 618 Volunteer Gliding Squadron (VGS) came to Odiham to train members of the Air Training Corps.
+In March 2016, it was announced that a significant restructuring of Air Cadet gliding and flying would take place.
+This would see the disbandment of No. 14 VGS, No. 618 Squadron being one of them, which stood down later in 2016.
+However, the Kestrel Gliding Club continues to fly at weekends from the airfield as part of the RAF Gliding and Soaring Association.

 During 2016 a number of RAF squadrons celebrated their centenaries and special events were held at various RAF airfields, including Odiham.
 Click on the following link for further information - www.airshowspresent.com/chinook-centenary-specials-event.html